-Labour law states that 85 per cent of the employees must be Chilean.
-This rule is not applicable for employers who have less than 25 employees.
-Specialised technical employees who cannot be replaced by local employees, are not to be considered.
-Also, employees married to a Chilean, widower of a Chilean, with Chilean sons or domiciled in Chile for more than five years are considered as Chilean for these purposes.
+Labour law states that at least 85 per cent of the employees hired by a company must be Chilean.
+This rule does not apply to employers with less than 25 employees.
+Specialised and technical employees who cannot be replaced by local employees are not to be considered for these purposes.
+Employees married to a Chilean, widower of a Chilean, with Chilean sons or domiciled in Chile for more than five years are considered as Chilean for these purposes.